wokamoto/dogmap.jp/wp-content/plugins/p3-profiler/readme.txt

 Previous version of the plugin (before 1.1.0) did not have theme name detection support.
 If you performed a scan with a previous version, then upgraded to 1.1.0+ to view the scan, the theme name will show as "unknown."

-= How do I get support for P3? =

-We love to make P3 better.
-When reporting a bug, please visit this page so we can get more information:  [http://x.co/p3support](http://x.co/p3support)

-Thanks!

 = Help!
 I used P3 and now my site is down! =

 First, get your site back up!
 There are two ways to do this.
 Try the emergency shutoff switch first.
 If that doesn't work, delete the plugin files.